CMclarty/Callyverse_documentation/readme.md

 ## Examples of Services running

 - Nextcloud CMS and backup solution
+    - Replacement for Dropbox/Google photos and similar accounts.
 - Jellyfin media server
     - Nvidia drivers to allow on-the-fly transcoding of media for streaming.
 - Bitwarden password manager
+    - Full access to and syncing of all passwords, 2FA and essential key documents
 - Mealio recipe management system
+    - Storage and CMS for personal recipes and a list of meals to try!

 ## Example skills

 **Linux Administration**
-- User and permission managemen (file permissions and similar access issues)
+- User and permission management (file permissions and similar access issues)
 - System monitoring and logs (`journalctl`, `htop`, 'du', 'grep', log analysis)
 - Package management and updates (APT etc)
 - Storage configuration and management (mdadm arrays, fstab file, docker)